In the guide

 - results and reports of tests, examinations, calculations, etc

-Importers must not place any electrical equipment on the market unless they have assurances that it complies with the principal safety objectives and ensure that the manufacturers have met all their obligations in relation to conformity assessment procedures, technical documentation, CE marking and labelling requirements.
+An importer is a person or business based in the UK who places equipment on the GB market from a country outside the UK.
+Importers must not place any electrical equipment on the market unless they have assurances that it complies with the principal safety objectives (see above) and ensure that the manufacturers have met all their obligations in relation to conformity assessment procedures, technical documentation, UKCA marking and labelling requirements.
 This must be made available to an enforcement body on request.

 Obligations of manufacturers and importers